 Trust me, everyone who has bought a home has ridden that very roller coaster and made it out on the other side.
 The good news is that by following the advice of others who have come before you, you can take some of the stress and surprise out of the home buying process.
 We gathered 23 of the best tips for first-time home buyers.
 Trust me, you’ll be glad you have them.

 There will always be great houses, with great yards, in great neighborhoods on the market.
 And there will always be good deals.
 Abandon the scarcity mentality.
 Wait not just for a good opportunity, but for the right opportunity.

 As soon as you decide you want to take the leap into homeownership, it’s time to start saving.
 When you buy a house, you’ll have to come up with a down payment, which is typically anywhere from 3%-20% of the purchase price of the home.
 While you’re saving for a down payment, don’t forget to set aside money for any other expenses associated with your new home, including moving expenses and new furniture.

-You can treat your house fund just like any other goal in your budget.
+You can treat your house fund just like any other Savings Target in your budget.
 Identify how much you’d like to save and when you’d like to save it by.
-Then you can figure out exactly how much you need to save each month to hit your goal on time.
+Then you can create a Savings Target to help figure out exactly how much you need to save each month to hit that Target on time.

 3. Don’t Fall For The “Rent Is Throwing Away Your Money” Myth

 Renting is not throwing away your money—it is exchanging your money for a roof over your head.
 Depending on your circumstance, the flexibility that comes with renting can be extremely valuable.
 Also, remember that much of the money that is lumped into the term “mortgage payment” is essentially rent—and the bank is your landlord.